-- Awareness: advocating sensible use of metrics-based research assessment and analytics
+- Awareness: advocating responsible use of metrics-based research assessment and analytics;

-- Guidance as to how and where faculty might learn about, locate, and apply bibliometric indicators to their scholarly output (best practices)
+- Providing advice on how and where researchers can locate and apply bibliometric indicators to their own scholarly output (best practices);

-- Supporting bibliometric analyses for funding, and for reappointments, tenure, and promotion
+- Supporting bibliometric analyses for research assessments, funding, and for reappointments, tenure, and promotion;

-- Developing and maintaining Research impacts: an e-course covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar
+- Developing online modules and workshops, including Research impacts: a LibGuide covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar;

 - Supporting the use of SciVal and InCites, two bibliometric tools for analyzing and visualizing research performance, and Altmetric Explorer, a tool to analyze the online attention for scholarly publications.

 - Drs.
 Judith Gulpers, Faculty Liaison, Department 'Data and Publication Support' University Library, member Research Intelligence Community EUR